“When all is said and done a poem is only another attempt

 Welcome to POETiCA REVIEW

-In November 2018, our editor participated in the Tupelo Press 30/30 poetry challenge, writing a poem a day for every day of the month.
-Here (to the right) is one of the poems he wrote.
-We will chose a different poem here every month to showcase the editor’s work from that challenge.
+In November 2018, our Chief Editor participated in the Tupelo Press 30/30 poetry challenge, writing a poem a day for every day of the month.
+Here (to the right) is one of the poems from that challenge.